Division Command Training Logo.png

 about us

-Developed by Chief Patrick Wirkus, a career Battalion Chief with the Elizabeth, New Jersey Fire Department and a Deputy Fire Mutual Aid Coordinator for Union County, the program draws from command experience in one of the busiest urban fire departments in the state.
-Chief Wirkus is a designated Chief Fire Officer (CFO) through the Center for Public Safety Excellence and a current National Fire Academy Executive Fire Officer (EFO) candidate.
-He is also a contributing author for Fire Engineering Magazine and an instructor deeply committed to professional development, safety, and operational excellence.
+Founded by Battalion Chief Patrick Wirkus, Division Command Training draws upon decades of fire service experience in both operational and administrative leadership roles.
+Chief Wirkus serves as a Battalion Chief with the Elizabeth Fire Department in New Jersey, one of the busiest urban fire departments in the state, and as a Deputy Fire Mutual Aid Coordinator for Union County.
+He is a designated Chief Fire Officer (CFO) through the Center for Public Safety Excellence, a current National Fire Academy Executive Fire Officer (EFO) candidate, and a contributing author for Fire Engineering Magazine.

 Courses